yrc42/Winter2019_notes/psych/Group based Evil.md

 #### Rationalization

-* we need a way to feel better- the hardest rationalization is the first one
+* we need a way to feel better- the hardest rationalization is the start

-* rationalizing ideologies: the organization themselves offer justifications
+* **rationalizing ideologies: the organization themselves offer justifications**
 * 1-6: mark of Cain, 7,8 : MioMa

-  1. denial of injury - "isn't really a big deal, compare to other things, ..."
+  1. **denial of injury** - "isn't really a big deal, compare to other things, ..."
-  2. denial of victim
+  2. **denial of victim**
-  3. denial of responsibility- "I'm just doing what i am paid to do" ,intent
+  3. **denial of responsibility**- "I'm just doing what i am paid to do" ,intent
-  4. legality - "if it's not illegal it's not wrong - we do what we do within the law, so we are not bad"
+  4. **legality** - "if it's not illegal it's not wrong - we do what we do within the law, so we are not bad"
-  5. metaphor of the ledger - moral licensing, "we do a lot of good, should compensate the bad stuff"
+  5. **metaphor of the ledger - moral licensing**, "we do a lot of good, should compensate the bad stuff"
-  6. social weighting- populist "you are not in the position to judge me"
+  6. **social weighting- populist** "you are not in the position to judge me"
-  7. appeal to higher loyalties - "God", "I need to take care of my family"
+  7. **appeal to higher loyalties** - "God", "I need to take care of my family"
-  8. refocusing attention - "the pay is great!"
+  8. **refocusing attention** - "the pay is great!"

 #### Socialization